In the Footsteps of Our Lord

 Wednesday, February 16 – This morning we will walk the way of Christ’s passion, the ancient Via Dolorosa.
 The Stations of the Cross are marked along this route.
 Visit the Pools of Bethseda where Jesus healed the paralytic.
 Lunch on your own.
 After lunch, we go the beautiful and peaceful Garden of Gethsemene, where Jesus suffered his Agony before his arrest.
 The day ends with a farewell dinner.

 Thursday, February 17 – Today is the last day of the trip and has been allocated as a free day.
 We are offering an optional day-trip, however, that you may not want to miss.
 The additional cost is $180.00. – Optional Day Trip Details – After morning Mass those attending the optional day trip will depart for the fortress of Masada, overlooking the Dead Sea.
 This fascinating archaeological site was originally built by Herod the Great in c.
 30 BC, but is famous as the location of the last stand of the Zealots during the Jewish Revolt against the Romans that ended with the siege of Masada and Jewish defeat in 73 AD.
 Following our tour and lunch we will visit the site where the Dead Sea Scrolls were found in Qumran!
 This exciting historical venture will be followed by an optional swim in the Dead Sea!
 In the late afternoon we will return to our hotel and check-out.
-Following a free dinner, we’re off to the airport for a late-night flight home!
+We’re then off to Tel Aviv airport where we will check-in and enjoy a final dinner together.

 Friday, February 18 – Today our flight Lufthansa 691 departs Tel Aviv at 5:20 AM and arrives in Frankfurt at 9:00 AM.
 Our next flight, Lufthansa 442 is scheduled to depart at 10:55 AM for Detroit.
 We then arrive in Detroit at 2:25 PM, where our private bus will meet us and bring us directly home to Saginaw.

 Pricing & Registration